telestoworld/telesto-translations/README.md

-# Olympus translations
+# Telesto translations

 ## Translators
 ### How to become a translator

-Join us on the Olympus DAO discord server and introduce yourself in the #app-translations channel
+Join us on the Telesto DAO discord server and introduce yourself in the #app-translations channel

 Someone will set you up.